-The Common Spikerush, Eleocharis Palustris Is Known For Its High Protein Levels And Dense Root Mass
+Common Spikerush, Eleocharis Palustris, Is Known For Its High Protein Levels And Dense Root Mass

-The common spike rush prefers growing on sites that either permanently or seasonally flood, thriving in even permanent water up to a meter deep, or areas where the water table drops to thirty centimeters below the surface late in the season.
-It can also grow in areas inundated for around three to four months.
-The common spike rushes habitat belongs in wet meadows, irrigation ditches, springs, seepage areas, freshwater marshes, rivers, and lakeshores.
+This perennial rushes habitat belongs in wet meadows, irrigation ditches, springs, seepage areas, freshwater marshes, rivers, and lakeshores.
 It thus associates itself with a wide assortment of plant species with a broad elevation range from ten thousand feet.
-While there are no cultivars, improved, or selected common spike rush, collected seeds from the common wildland are available from commercial sources.
+While there are no cultivars, improved, or selected typical spike rush, collected seeds from the common wildland are commercially available.

 Planting spike rush plugs are the surest way to establish a new stand of this species, as long as they space apart from thirty to forty-five centimeters to guarantee a filling growth rate within one growing season.
 They must have saturated soil and at most three inches of standing water during the first season, though fluctuating water levels during its establishment help speed up the spread of the plants.